jack-truong/spring-ai/README.md

 * This is a POC that leverages the Spring AI libraries to demonstrate their capabilities through a REST API.
 * Specifically, this repository accesses OpenAI as its AI provider.

+# Demo
+* A graphical demonstration of the API can be found [here](https://github.com/jack-truong/spring-ai-frontend).

 # Setup
 * Running the server requires getting a few API keys to access the services.
 Those keys should be exported as environment variables in [this file](https://github.com/jack-truong/spring-ai/blob/main/src/main/resources/application.properties).